Florida

 By July 1, 2022, the department shall establish a telehealth minority maternity care pilot program in Duval County and Orange County which uses telehealth to expand the capacity for positive maternal health outcomes in racial and ethnic minority populations.
 The department shall direct and assist the county health departments in Duval County and Orange County to implement the programs.
 The pilot programs shall adopt the use of telehealth or coordinate with prenatal home visiting programs to provide services and education to eligible pregnant women up to the last day of their postpartum periods and provide training to participating health care practitioners and other perinatal professionals.

-The mental health assistance allocation is created to provide funding to assist school districts in establishing or expanding school-based mental health care.
-Before the distribution of the allocation, the school district must develop and submit a detailed plan outlining the local program and planned expenditures to the district school board for approval.
-The plans must include elements related to Contracts or interagency agreements with one or more local community behavioral health providers or providers of Community Action Team services to provide a behavioral health staff presence and services at district schools.
+Contracts or interagency agreements with one or more local community behavioral health providers or providers of Community Action Team services to provide a behavioral health staff presence and services at district schools.
 Services may include, but are not limited to, mental health screenings and assessments, individual counseling, family counseling, group counseling, psychiatric or psychological services, trauma-informed care, mobile crisis services, and behavior modification.
-These behavioral health services may be provided on or off the school campus and may be supplemented by telehealth.
+These behavioral health services may be provided on or off the school campus and may be supplemented by telehealth as defined in s.
+456.47(1).

 Out of State Providers